KejPi/AbracaDABra/README.md

 * MacOS & Linux: `$HOME/.config/AbracaDABra/AbracaDABra.ini`
 * Windows: `%USERPROFILE%\AppData\Roaming\AbracaDABra\AbracaDABra.ini`

-Following settings can be changed for RTL-SDR device by editing AbracaDABra.ini:
+Following settings can be changed by editing AbracaDABra.ini:

       [RTL-SDR]
       bandwidth=0     # 0 means automatic bandwidth, positive value means bandwidth value in Hz (e.g. bandwidth=1530000 is 1.53MHz BW)
       bias-T=false    # set to true to enable bias-T

+      [AIRSPY]
+      bias-T=false    # set to true to enable bias-T

 Application shall not run while changing these settings, otherwise it will be overwritten.

+It is also possible to use other than default INI file using `--ini` or `-i` command line parameter.

 ## How to build
 Following libraries are required: